 If you opt to travel by sea, you will have a choice of four commercial ferry ports.
 It’s a great adventure traveling by sea you have amble time observing the beautiful views of the county fro the sea.
-There are also regular ferry services to Ireland departing from Holy head, Pembroke and Fishgurd.
+There are also regular ferry services to Ireland departing from Holy head, Pembroke, and Fishguard.

 Wales is a renowned tourist destination, and it has well developed holiday facilities.
 There are numerous accommodation facilities but reservations might be required during the summer as there is always an increase in visitors.

-Wales is doted with several UNESCO World Heritage sites.
+Wales dotes with several UNESCO World Heritage sites.
 These sites are great tourist attractions.
-The most popular of these UNESCO World Heritage sites is the North Wales Castle dating back to the thirteenth century.
+The most popular of these UNESCO World Heritage sites are the North Wales Castle dating back to the thirteenth century.
 It shows one of the most advanced military technologies of its time.
 The other UNESCO World Heritage sites worth visiting are the Blaenavon Industrial Landscape and the pontcysyllte Aqueduct.

-Wales has numerous museums each with a uniquely interesting collecting of works of art, artifacts and other ornamental works.
-Each museum has an unforgettable tale, and many of these museums are a must visit tourist destinations.
+Wales has numerous museums each with a uniquely interesting collecting of works of art, artifacts, and other ornamental works.
+Each museum has an unforgettable tale, and many of these museums are must-visit tourist destinations.
 Some of these museums are The National Museum, St Fagan’s National History Museum, The National Slate Museum, Big Pit, the National Coal Museum, Blaenafon, The National Woollen Museum, The National Roman Legionary Museum and the National Waterfront Museum.